EU Journeys

 Key Principles: The implementation of this Policy is guided by

-• Zero Tolerance for Abuse: Any form of child abuse or
+fundamental principles of child safeguarding: • Zero Tolerance for Abuse: Any form of child abuse or

 exploitation is unacceptable.
 All concerns will be taken seriously and

-• Child-Centered Approach: The child’s welfare and best interests
+addressed promptly. • Child-Centered Approach: The child’s welfare and best interests

 are the primary consideration in all actions.
 Children have the right to be

-heard, and their views respected in accordance with their age and maturity.
+heard, and their views respected in accordance with their age and maturity. • Confidentiality and Privacy: Child protection matters are

 handled with discretion.
 Personal data of children is protected in line with